canonical/aspects-robotics-poc/README.md

 ## Development

-Make sure you've installed the PoC using the installation script above to make sure that all assertions are acknowledged and experimental features like registries are turned on.
+Make sure you've installed the PoC using the installation script above to make sure that all assertions are acknowledged and experimental features like confdbs are turned on.

 ### Building the snaps